oracle-livelabs/security/database/advanced/avdf/avdf.md

     ![AVDF](./images/avdf-207.png "Check the Audit Trail status")

-10. Go back to your Terminal session and generate traffic on the PostgreSQL database for auditing
+10. Go back to your terminal session and generate traffic on the PostgreSQL database for auditing

     ````
     <copy>./adv_pgsql_generate_traffic.sh</copy>